 7 Awesome examples of order confirmation emails

 We learn from the best.
-And it might be tough to visualize how your order confirmations could look without any examples.
+And it might be tough to visualize how your order confirmations could look without any examples from ecommerce companies.
 Here are the best examples of order confirmations I found.
 We’ll go through these and i’ll add tips on why I like them so much 😉:

 1. Beerwulf’s KISSOC order confirmation example